 When a man is sexually aroused, the erectile nerves running alongside the penis stimulate the muscles to relax, allowing blood to rush in.
-At the same time, tiny valves at the base of the penis lock shut, preventing the blood from flowing back out and therefore causing the penis to stay rigid.
+At the same time, tiny valves at the base of the penis lock shut, preventing the blood from flowing back out.
+The backup of blood results in an erection.

 The oral medications for erectile dysfunction, sildenafil (Viagra), tadalafil (Cialis), and vardenafil (Levitra), relax the muscles in the penis, allowing blood to rapidly flow in.
-On average, the drugs take about an hour to begin working; the erection helping effects of sildenafil and vardenafil last for about 8 hours and tadalafil about 36 hours.
+On average, the drugs take about an hour to begin working; the erection-boosting effects of sildenafil and vardenafil last for about 8 hours; tadalafil lasts about 36 hours.
 About 75% of men who undergo nerve-sparing prostatectomy or more precise forms of radiation therapy have reported successfully achieving erections after using these drugs.

 In addition to the oral medications, there are a number of alternative treatments that might be helpful to men with erectile dysfunction.

 Alprostadil (MUSE®) is a medicated pellet about half the size of a grain of rice that is inserted into the urethra through the opening at the tip of the penis.
 Like oral medications, it also stimulates blood flow into the penis.
 About 40% of men have reported successfully achieving erections after using this drug, but the results are often inconsistent.